conbench/conbench/README.md

 ```

-Note that the use of `--iterations=3` results in 3 runs of the benchmark with
+Note that the use of `--iterations=3` results in 3 runs of the benchmark, and
 the `mean`, `stdev`, etc calculated.